 Now that you have learned a lot about hermaphroditic plants and how to prevent hermaphroditism, you must be wondering if you can save a hermie plant.
 This topic can cause major debates among cannabis breeders and there seems to be no final answer.
 We may explore this question in further date in a future article.

 What should I do if my weed plant turns out to be a hermaphrodite?

 The safest option is to uproot the plant to prevent the other cannabis plants from turning into a Hermie.

 Yes, one can use a hermaphrodite plant for smoking purposes.

 Some breeders advise people to mix a hermie plant with another species of cannabis to save it.
 Some don’t support this idea, saying that buds that the mixed seed plant would produce will also contain hermaphroditic traits.
-Hence, we advise people to uproot a hermaphrodite weed plant entirely, to present its spread and protect the remaining cannabis plants.
+We advise people to uproot a hermaphrodite weed plant entirely to present its spread and protect the remaining cannabis plants.

 I’m an avid gardener and cannabis enthusiast.
 You can usually find me in my garden caring for my plants or at my computer crafting helpful blogs for my readers.